When to Leave a Cheating Partner — Or Can the Marriage Be Saved?

 Should You Stay After They Cheat?

-• Was this a one-time mistake or a repeated betrayal?
+• Was this a one off mistake or a repeated betrayal?

-• Can you forgive — and do you even want to?
+• Can you forgive and do you want to?

-If you're still in love but overwhelmed by doubt, it's okay to seek help — from therapists, friends, or private investigators.
-The key is to not rush a decision.
+If you are still in love but full of doubt, it is fine to seek help from therapists, trusted friends, or private investigators.
+Do not rush the decision.
 You deserve clarity, closure, and confidence in your next steps.

 Signs It Might Be Time to Walk Away